swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 a plan to increase the strictness of the interoperability mode over time, which should make it clear that this is not intended to be a permanent measure.

-### Opt-out of interoperability

-In a similar vein, we considered `SWIFT_TESTING_XCTEST_INTEROP_MODE=off` as a way to completely turn off interoperability.
-Some projects may additionally have an issue handling trait that promotes warnings to errors, which means that advisory mode could still cause test failures.

-However, in the scenario above, we think users who set up tests to elevate warnings as errors would be interested in increased visibility of testing issues surfaced by interop.
-We're open to feedback about other scenarios where a "interop off" mode would be preferred.

 ### Strict interop mode as the default

 We believe that for projects using only Swift Testing, strict interop mode is